NodeSDK now supports Graph Memory. 🎉

 Using Multiple Agents with Graph Memory

-When working with multiple agents, you can use the “agent_id” parameter to organize memories by both user and agent.
-This allows you to:
+When working with multiple agents and sessions, you can use the “agent_id” and “run_id” parameters to organize memories by user, agent, and run context.
+This allows you to:- Create agent-specific knowledge graphs

 - Share common knowledge between agents